The World Atlas of Tattoo | By Anna Felicity Friedman

 Contemporary tattoo art connects different and even opposing geographical cultures, trends, and artistic languages.
 The tattooed body in the 21st century makes virtuoso use of

-The Female Wound | By Bethany Webster | Translated from English by Yasmin Bergner
+The Mother Wound | By Bethany Webster | Translated from English by Yasmine Bergner

 The maternal wound is the intergenerational wound that is passed from mother to daughter throughout history, as part of life in patriarchal cultures…

-The One and Only Form | The Science of Sacred Geometry | By Yasmin Bergner
+The One and Only Form | The Science of Sacred Geometry | By Yasmine Bergner

 Everything that emerges and comes into existence is formed through patterns on both biological and mental geometries…

-Blood and Tattoos in the Work of Uri Katzenstein | By Yasmin Bergner
+Blood and Tattoos in the Work of Uri Katzenstein | By Yasmine Bergner

-Votiko | The Greatest Plague Known to Mankind | By Paul Levy | Translated by Yasmin Bergner
+Wetiko | The Greatest Epidemic Known to Humanity | By Paul Levy

 “Watiko” is a concept that comes from the Cree tribe in North America, a word that expresses a psychological illness that affects self-destructive human behavior.